- June 12, 2023

 Therapy can be a great complement to medications for treating mental health issues.
 Talk therapy, such as cognitive behavioral therapy, helps you understand the mental patterns that contribute to your emotional and psychological state.
 This type of therapy helps you identify and modify destructive behaviors, develop better coping skills, and gain insight into how your past experiences affect your current behavior.

-mental health professional can help you determine which type of therapy will best help you reach your goals.
+A mental health professional can help you determine which type of therapy will best help you reach your goals.
 In many cases, medication alone is not enough to help manage mental health issues.
 Therapy helps you develop a deeper understanding of yourself in order to make positive changes in your life.
 It can also provide an opportunity for self-reflection so that you can recognize thought patterns that are unhelpful and learn strategies to cope with stress more effectively.

 Through talk therapies such as cognitive behavioral therapy, a mental health professional can assist you in developing new perspectives on yourself and the world around you.
 With their guidance, it is possible to create a space where healing can take place as well as uncover solutions to problems that may have seemed insurmountable before beginning treatment.